 A good way to describe Steve Saunders' music is a cross between Jason Isbell and Jimmy Buffett.
-People have a good time and still get some meaningful lyrics with his original songs.
+People have a good time while his original songs may feature meaningful lyrics.

-Steve was raised in Paintsville, KY which was the home of several people like Loretta Lynn, Crystal Gayle, Chris Stapleton and Tyler Childers.
+Steve was raised in Paintsville, KY, also home to music legends Loretta Lynn, Crystal Gayle, Chris Stapleton and Tyler Childers.
 He was surrounded by music his whole life.
-“I started out singing In the church.
+“I started out singing in the church.
 My mother was probably the best singer I had ever heard.
-If we ever visited another church within a 75 mile radius, they would completely redo their program.
-They would always say “We see that Alice Saunders is visiting today, would you mind singing something for us?
+If we visited another church within a 75 mile radius, they would completely redo their program: ‘We see that Alice Saunders is visiting today.
+Would you mind singing something for us?’
 She would.
-My mother had four octaves and hit these really high notes and then go even higher.
-I would hold my breath every time she would soar up there and she never missed.”
+My mother’s voice ranged four octaves.
+When she sang, she would hit these really high notes and then soar even higher.
+I would hold my breath every time she sang and she never missed.”

-Steve sang at the high school talent show in sixth grade which caught the attention of a local musical family in town.
-They asked him to join the band The Del Tones and Rhythm Kings where they would record on Wednesday evenings and the show would air on Saturdays on WSIP radio for several years.
+Steve sang at the high school talent show in sixth grade, which caught the attention of a local musical family in town who invited him to join the band, The Del Tones and Rhythm Kings, which recorded on Wednesday evenings for Saturday broadcasts on WSIP radio.

-Steve moved to Greater Cincinnati area and went to school at Northern Kentucky University.
+Steve moved to Greater Cincinnati area and attended Northern Kentucky University.
 He worked in the media services dept where he was introduced to multi track recording.
 Steve played in bands around Greater Cincinnati and Northern Kentucky for years.
-At one point he met and developed a friendship with the Joe Walsh band during his Confessor tour traveling with them to several cities.
-Steve became close with Rick Rosas (aka Rick the Bass Player) and Waddy Watchel.
-When Joe went back with the Eagles, Rick became the bass player with Neil Young and Waddy has played with just about everyone and is currently the band director for Stevie Nicks.
+At one point he met and developed a friendship with the Joe Walsh band during the Confessor tour traveling with them to several cities.
+Steve became close with the late Rick Rosas (aka Rick the Bass Player) and Rock and Roll Hall of Famer Waddy Watchel.

-Steve married and had children and a business that supported the family and his musical habit.
+Steve married and had children and a business that supported the family and his music habit.
 He released a contemporary Christian CD in 2000 that received regional air play and did some local touring, but business took most of his time.
-Fast forward a few years found Steve as an empty nester.
-“One day I realized that my daughter has a daughter and my son is career army.
+Fast forward a few years to Steve as an empty nester: “One day I realized that my daughter has a daughter and my son is career Army.
 They are on their own.
-So I started playing out locally and found that it’s so much fun.”
-In 2015, Steve released “The Basement Tapes” with great acceptance
+So, I started playing out locally and found that it’s so much fun.”

 Waddy and Steve a couple of years later

-Steve moved to Columbus, OH for a couple of years following his wife Peg.
-He started getting involved with the local music and then Covid-19 hit.
+Steve moved to Columbus, OH for a couple of years and started getting involved with the local music scene there when Covid-19 hit.
 “The world shut down.
-I wrote quiet a few songs and now I’m in the process of another CD.
-Again, all with stories that go with them.
+I wrote quite a few songs and now I’m in the process of another CD, and getting ready to share all with stories that go with them.”

 Rick Rosas (Rick The Bass Player)